Gleyber Torres Player Props: Yankees vs. Angels

-Gleyber Torres -- hitting .349 in his past 10 games -- will be in action for the New York Yankees versus the Los Angeles Angels, with Griffin Canning on the mound, on July 17 at 9:38 PM ET.
+Gleyber Torres and his .413 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the New York Yankees against the Los Angeles Angels and Patrick Sandoval on July 18 at 9:38 PM ET.

-He had two hits (going 2-for-6) in his last game against the Rockies.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Angels.

 Gleyber Torres Game Info & Props vs. the Angels